 While we enjoyed comfort with proper cushioning, foam midsole, and snug-fitting, we were most impressed with its outsole.
 The PWRTRAC outsole is capable to save your feet from sharp rocks and mud while providing great traction.

-We tested these shoes with a run on trains with a mix of snow, wet leaves, ice, and mud and to our surprise, they barely slipped at all.
+We tested these shoes with run-on trains with a mix of snow, wet leaves, ice, and mud, and to our surprise, they barely slipped at all.
 It’s safe to say that Saucony Peregrine ISO is the industry-best when it comes to trail running shoes.

 Pros